 What is the Risk Management Plan?
 (Definition)

-A risk management plan is a well-defined document that narrates how to deal with specific risks and what management actions must be taken against those risks in order to mitigate or remove threats to the project tasks and outcomes.
+A risk management plan also called a “risk mitigation plan” is a well-defined document that tells how to deal with specific risks and what management actions must be taken against those risks in order to mitigate or remove threats to the project tasks and outcomes.

 The risk management plan gives teams a sense of measures they need to take in order to identify, analyze, and respond to all the risks running around within the project wheel.

 Note: The given risk management plan definition is generic and relevant to most kinds of projects, including IT or business projects!

 This plan is part of a common risk management process that exists during the whole life-cycle of a project.
 The risk management process brings together all the driving forces that cause the project management team to take some action for treating risks.

 4 Ways to Handle/Manage Risk: